shirashiki/spring/CouchServer/ExampleSpringMaven/ProjectDetails.md

 - Select a folder in your workstation: select a folder which will host Heroku repos.
 - In this folder clone the Heroku repo: in the folder, execute `git clone git@heroku.com:exspring.git`.
 This will create a folder underneath your current, containing the repo.
 - In the first clone, you will be cloning an empty repo.
 Add a .gitignore file, so you you not upload garbage to heroku.
+Use the **SAME** gitignore from your git repository, so it will prevent you uploading trash and the generated stuff to Heroku.
+Heroku will run the Maven build again, so no need to upload jar/war.
 - Copy the contents of your Eclipse project to the repo.
 Files which are in the root in the Eclipse project need to be in the root in the repo.
 - Go to the repo directory in your machine, then add and push content:
 ```